 Chromebooks and charging cords are checked out through your child's school library system.
 Your child is expected to care for the Chromebook as they would a library book.
 It should be handled gently and with care, kept on a counter or table, kept away from babies and toddlers, and away from water or other liquids.
 A Device Protection Plan (DPP) can be purchased.
 Refer to the Device Protection Plan on this page for details and deadlines.

 The annual Device Protection Plan (DPP) can provide some peace of mind if something should happen to the Chromebook.
 Enrollment in the DPP program is optional.
 Enrollment is only available during the first two weeks of school or upon school enrollment for new students.
 You can print the form and mail it in, deliver it to the school's office, pick-up a form at the school's office or make a payment online to enroll in the optional Device Protection Plan.

-The DPP for the X360 Chromebook at the high school is $30/ $10reduced lunch/ $0free lunch
+- The DPP cost for the X360 Chromebook at the high school is $30 (non-refundable) per year, per device.

-The DPP for the G6 Chromebook at lower grades is $20/ $5reduced lunch/ $0free lunch
+- The DPP cost for the G6 Chromebook at lower grades is $20 (non-refundable) per year, per device.

 If you do not want to be responsible for the Chromebook, please discuss this desire with your school's Principal.

 When you initially connect to “xfinitywifi,” a sign-in page will appear.
 If a sign-in page does not appear automatically, open your browser and navigate to a website such as www.xfinity.com.
 You will be redirected to the sign-in page.

 - On the sign in page, look for the “I don’t have an XFINITY account” section.
 (Please note that not all locations offer guest access.)

 |School||Help Desk Contact||Phone Number||E-mail Address|

 |Foothills||Jamie Toles||360-829-5980||contact by email|